sagemath/trac_to_gh/Issue 6468.md

 # Issue 6468: FiniteField_prime_modn.__call__ should raise an error, rather than return an error

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6468

 Original creator: SimonKing